 The BBC has revealed that the next Doctor Who will be Jodie Whittaker.

-Prior to the announcement there had been growing speculation that a woman would take up the role of the thirteenth Doctor.
-Phoebe Waller-Bridge, Kris Marshall and Olivia Colman were among those touted as replacements for Peter Capaldi.
+Prior to the announcement there had been growing speculation that a woman would take up the role of the thirteenth Doctor, with Phoebe Waller-Bridge, Kris Marshall and Olivia Colman all touted as replacements for Peter Capaldi.

 Watch the unveiling video here:

 Here's how Twitter reacted to the announcement:

 Capaldi, who took the role in 2013, will leave in the 2017 Christmas special.

 The Glasgow-born star told the BBC: "I feel it's time to move on.
 I feel sad, I love Doctor Who, it is a fantastic programme to work on."